-The selling shareholders will receive approximately \$ in net proceeds from their sale of ADSs in this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by the selling shareholders, which will be approximately \$, based on the initial public offering price of \$ proceeds of approximately \$.
+If the underwriters' over-allotment option is exercised in full, we estimate the selling shareholders will receive net proceeds of approximately \$13.4 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by the selling shareholders, which are estimated to be approximately \$20,000, based on the initial public offering price of \$12.00 per ADS.
 We will not receive any proceeds from the sale of ADSs by the selling shareholders.
 See "Principal and Selling Shareholders" and "Underwriting."